 Two Colorado tragedies in the same year spurred new legislation that gives parents more options to hold schools and bullies (or their parents) accountable.

 Until recently, Colorado didn’t even identify cyberbullying in the state’s harassment laws.
 That changed after Highlands Ranch teen Kiana Arellano tried to take her own life, in 2013.
 Classmates ruthlessly cyberbullied Kiana in text messages.
-Kiana survived, but she is wheelchair bound after suffering brain damage.
+Kiana survived, but she suffered brain damage and is wheelchair bound.

 That same year, An Arapahoe High School student shot Claire Davis.
 Claire later passed away from her injuries.